VI. Key Issues: Financing & Delivery >> D. Health Insurance Coverage >> Uninsured (last updated 4.25.17)

 - Uninsured trends.
 According to the CPS, the overall risk of being uninsured rose from 12.9% in 1987 to 15.4% in 2008, with the highest recorded rate (15.8%) occurring in 1998 and 2006 [DeNavas-Walt: Table C-1].

 - Institute of Medicine.
-America’s Uninsured Crisis: Consequences for Health and Health (2009).
+America’s Uninsured Crisis: Consequences for Health and Health Care (2009).
 This report includes an updated review of the research evidence on the dynamics driving downward trends in health insurance coverage.

 - SHADAC.
 Comparing Federal Government Surveys that Count the Uninsured.
 September 2012.
 This brief presents trends in national estimates of uninsurance from four federal surveys, presents the most recent available state-level estimates from these surveys, and describes the main reasons for variation in the estimates across the different surveys.